-- This section deals with general issues of Value Added Tax (VAT) as it affects the Agency and claims made by its providers for work done.
+- 4.1 This section deals with general issues of Value Added Tax (VAT) as it affects the Agency and claims made by its providers for work done.
 VAT is a complex tax governed by the Value Added Tax Act 1994 (VATA) so this overview is very limited in scope.
-A full guide has been published by the Law Society and can be accessed on their website (www.lawsociety.org.uk), following the "Advice", "Practice Notes" and "VAT on legal aid work" links. - 4.2 VAT is a tax on consumer expenditure collected in the United Kingdom on all business transactions.
+4.2 VAT is a tax on consumer expenditure collected in the United Kingdom on all business transactions.
 It is collected whenever there is a taxable supply of goods or services by a taxable person as part of their business.
 The provision of legal advice, assistance and representation is a supply of services.
 Solicitors' firms are usually registered for VAT and provide a service in respect of their business.
-The position of Not for Profit Agencies may be more complicated, - 4.3 When a VAT registered provider is preparing a bill to his or her client, VAT must usually be added to the value of the supply when the provider's bill is calculated.
-For example, a bill for £100 must, at current rate, have the VAT (of £20.00) added making the total the client is due to pay £120.00. - 4.4 All services (whether legal help, help at Court, help with family mediation, family help or legal representation) provided by the provider in a legally aided case are supplied to the client.
+The position of Not for Profit Agencies may be more complicated. - When a VAT registered provider is preparing a bill to his or her client, VAT must usually be added to the value of the supply when the provider's bill is calculated.
+For example, a bill for £100 must, at current rate, have the VAT (of £20.00) added making the total the client is due to pay £120.00.

+- 4.4 All services (whether legal help, help at Court, help with family mediation, family help or legal representation) provided by the provider in a legally aided case are supplied to the client.
 As they are supplied to the client, the client is the recipient of the service so it is always the client's status that is relevant.
 This is particularly important if the client is considered to reside overseas.
 It will also be important where the proceedings have arisen during the course of the client's business. - 4.5 For the purposes of VAT law, anything which is not a supply of goods but is done for a consideration is a supply of services (VATA, Section 5(2)).
 Whilst there must be a link between the service and the payment for those services, the payment itself does not have to come from the recipient.
 In legally aided cases, the fact that the Lord Chancellor pays the provider does not alter the relationship between the client and the provider for VAT purposes. - 4.6 VAT is generally added to the work done by the provider, which is fairly straightforward.
 There are, however, a number of more complex issues which need to be borne in mind when calculating the exact value of the supply.